-When I started reading up again about Vitamin A (retinol) for this blog, the idea suddenly hit!
+When I started reading up again about Vitamin A (retinal) for this blog, the idea suddenly hit!
 Do a small ‘in-house’ collective trial!
 If you feel like joining me in putting Vitamin A to the test, here’s an invite.
 Amazingly enough, I have never used Vitamin A. I can’t think why ever not but I’m a creature of habit and really simply love my current routine.

 Table of contents

 ○ Retinol, retinal and retinoic acid.

 Benefits of Vitamin A?